iflastandards/iflastandards.info/docs/_pages/unimarc.md

 The version included here: UNIMARC Bibliographic 3rd edition with updates up to 2016.
 Last updated on this site: June 2020

-Newer edition to be added to this site in 2022
+Newer edition to be added to this site in 2022 or 2023

 More information about [UNIMARC Updates] (https://www.ifla.org/unimarc-updates/)